Living In Belize

 - Fuel: Diesel is currently just over $4.00 per gallon – gasoline is around $5.00 per gallon.
 Be sure to remember that your commute will be significantly decreased during your time in country!

-- Vehicle Registration: $50 per year for passenger car/pickup $100 per year for large vehicles.
+- Vehicle Registration: $100 per year for passenger car/pickup $150 per year for commercial vehicles.
 There is no personal property tax on vehicles.

 - Vehicle Insurance: $175 per year.
 You can place your insurance in suspension when you are out of the country, so those spending only 6 months here receive the benefit of insurance for 2 years.

 - Electricity: is more expensive than in the United States.
 The local provider is Belize Electricity Limited and their website has all of their various rates for different categories (the more you use the higher the rate).
-Those of us that have higher demands for electric generally supplement with a windmill handmade by the Mennonite Community and/or solar power.
+Those of us that live off the grid use a windmill handmade by the Mennonite Community and/or solar power.

 - Internet: Amazing 3G and 4G service is available.
 You can have unlimited use of the internet at your home through a modem for a set price per month or have the flexibility and mobility of purchasing an small USB air card which will allow you to access the internet throughout the country with your laptop, or on your home computer as well.
 The cost is $45.00 for 10G, less than the same service costs in the United States.
 Permanent stationary service is available with unlimited data use from $50 and up depending on the plan you wish to subscribe to.